>Crossover Vs SUV: Which is Better?

 The Jeep Wagoneer was based on a pickup truck, first released for sale in 1963 by the famous American automaker Jeep.
 It soon became a favourite of families needing extra passenger and luggage space.

-The original Jeep Wagoneer had a critical design feature that some people still consider the defining feature of an SUV, it was a body-on-frame vehicle.
-This means it had a sturdy steel ladder chassis, and a car body bolted on top.
-This made it easy to make passenger cars that share pickup truck components
+The original Jeep Wagoneer had a critical design feature that some people still consider the defining feature of an SUV - a body-on-frame vehicle.
+It had a sturdy steel ladder chassis and a car body bolted on top.
+This made it easy to make passenger cars that share pickup truck components.

-Since then, car designers all over the world have realised many motorists enjoy the higher driving position, off-road capability and feel of safety that a high-up large vehicle affords.
+Since then, car designers worldwide have realised many motorists enjoy the higher driving position, off-road capability, and feel of safety that a large, high-up vehicle affords.

 What is a Crossover?

-Modern cars have used this ‘Unibody’ design, where the body also forms the chassis, for a long time, but is especially popular in Europe as it tends to allow the cars to be more compact.
+Modern cars have used this ‘Unibody’ design, where the body also forms the chassis, for a long time, but it is trendy in Europe as it tends to allow the cars to be more compact.
 As well as using a unibody design, they are often only equipped with front-wheel drive.

 What is the difference between a crossover and an SUV?

-In some ways, the Crossover is the baby brother to the SUV, they achieve many of the same positive characteristics, but there are some differences:
+In some ways, the crossover is the baby brother to the SUV.
+They have many of the same positive characteristics, but there are some crucial differences:

-SUVs are derived from commercial vehicles such as pickup trucks and tend to use a body-on-frame chassis.
-Crossovers however are built much like a regular hatchback, meaning they weigh less and are more space efficient.
+- SUVs are derived from commercial vehicles such as pickup trucks and tend to use a body-on-frame chassis.

 Are SUVs more powerful than Crossovers?